 Conservation Efforts

-The axolotl is a unique creature that scientists study to determine how they remain youthful throughout their lives and regrow their limbs after a loss.
+The axolotl is a unique creature which scientists study to determine how they remain youthful throughout their lives and regrow their limbs after a loss.
 One organization, Conservation International, is creating axolotl sanctuaries in farmers’ canals so they can one day be linked together.
 The Mexican government has the species listed as at risk of extinction, although legislative efforts have not proven to be an effective way to increase the population.

 Conservation efforts include restoring the axolotl’s freshwater habitat, offering ecotourism and creating floating islands made of logs, lake mud and water plants.
 The National Autonomous University of Mexico, MOJA and the Amybystoma Genetic Stock Center also work to protect the habitat and discover ways to preserve reproductive organs for the axolotl.